zKOSMOSz/AWiki/public/wiki/info.md

 > This is a standard blockquote.
 It has a vertical line to the left, perfect for quoting text.

-> [!NOTE]
-> This is a note.
+> [!NOTE] This is a note.
 It's useful for providing additional information that isn't critical.

 > [!TIP] It can also have a custom title
 > This is a tip.
 Use it to give helpful advice to your readers.

-> [!WARNING]
-> This is a warning.
+> [!WARNING] This is a warning.
 It's important and should be read carefully.

-> [!CAUTION]
-> This is a caution block.
+> [!CAUTION] This is a caution block.
 It indicates a potential for data loss or other negative outcomes.

 > [!DETAILS] Click to see more details
 > You can hide content inside a collapsible section.
 >
 > - It can contain lists
 > - And other **markdown** elements.

+> [!DETAILS] Another collapsible section
+> This is the content of the second details block.
+You can put any markdown content here.

+> [!DETAILS] And a third one
+> You can have as many as you need, and they will stack nicely.